Vicky López: 2022–23

-On 26 July 2022, López joined FC Barcelona on a five-year contract.
+On 26 July 2022, on her 16th birthday López joined FC Barcelona on a five-year contract.
 She started at the club primarily as a B team player who also trained and sometimes played with the first team.
 Her first appearance for the first team came on 17 September 2022, when she was given a start in a 2–0 home win against UD Tenerife.
 She became the youngest debutante for Barcelona's first team in the professional era, at 16 years and 49 days old.
 In November, she became the youngest-ever player, male or female, to feature in a Clásico match when Barcelona won 4–0 over Real Madrid.
 She later went on to become the youngest player to compete in the Champions League with FC Barcelona, debuting on 21 December at 16 years and 148 days old, beating Ansu Fati's record of 16 years and 321 days old.
 A month later on 25 January 2023, she made history by becoming the youngest goalscorer in Barcelona's senior team history when she scored in their 7–0 victory over Levante Las Planas in the league.

 López continued to compete with Barcelona B at the same time that she began to play more regularly with the first team.
 She scored her first goal for Barcelona B on 5 March 2023, the first goal in a 3–0 win against Athletic Club B. López won her first senior title with Barcelona on 1 May 2023, when the club won the 2022–23 Spanish league with a 3–0 win over Sporting Huelva.
 On the same day, she won her first title with Barcelona B, who were crowned champions of the 2022–23 Primera Federación, Spain's second-tier women's football league.